Disable your Ad Blocker! Thanks :)

 Dark, glassy, and quiet.
 Students wander its banks during the day, but locals say it’s best avoided at night.
 Rumors of drownings, strange lights, and things under the surface cling to Sable like mist.

-The largest of the three, nestled at the edge of forested hills.
+The largest of the four, nestled at the edge of forested hills.
 Only the wealthiest families — like the Ashbournes — have cabins here.
-It’s secluded, serene, and just a little too perfect.
+It’s secluded and serene.
 The deeper waters are cold, still, and unwelcoming.

 Other Notables